KRKE-Delayed/KRKE-cognitive-biases/README.md

 **Task 12.
 Release new version of the ontology.** Once all unit tests have been passed, a new version of the ontology can be released.

+A tutorial that puts together XD and Pattern-based Ontology Design is provided at the following [link](http://ontologydesignpatterns.org/wiki/Training:EXtreme_Design_%28XD%29:_Pattern-based_Ontology_Design)

 ### **CLOWN Modeling framework**